kshitijgulati98/Reddit-Flair-Detector/README.md

 This is a reddit flair detector for r/India posts.

 ## Part 1 - Data Collection
-This part is illustrated in the file 'Part 1 -  Data Collection.ipynb'.
+This part is illustrated in the file [Part 1 -  Data Collection.ipynb](https://github.com/kshitijgulati98/reddit-flair-detector/blob/master/Jupyter%20Notebooks/Part%201%20-%20%20Data%20Collection.ipynb).
 I have collected data using Reddit API via the praw library on python.
 I have collected about 200 posts per flair.

 ## Part 2 - Exploratory Data Analysis
 After collecting the data, I have performed a detailed EDA to decide what features to use while building the model.
-This part is illustrated in the file 'Part 2 - EDA.ipynb'
+This part is illustrated in the file [Part 2 - EDA.ipynb](https://github.com/kshitijgulati98/reddit-flair-detector/blob/master/Jupyter%20Notebooks/Part%202%20-%20EDA.ipynb)

 ## Part 3 - Building a Classifier
-his part is illustrated in the file "Part 3 - Flair Detector.ipynb".
+his part is illustrated in the file [Part 3 - Flair Detector.ipynb](https://github.com/kshitijgulati98/reddit-flair-detector/blob/master/Jupyter%20Notebooks/Part%203%20-%20Flair%20Detector.ipynb)
 After loading the dataset, I have performed text preprocessing on the textual data such as comments, title, text(body) to remove special characters and stopwords(from the nltk library).
 After that I have performed vectorisation followed by TFIDF on these 3 text based features and appended them to other features such as number of comments, score, upvote ratio, locked(T/F).
 This constitues our feature matrix.
 We then split the dataset into 67% train and 33% test and use the Random Forest, MLP and Naive Bayes Model.
 The Random forest model performs the best with 81.5 % accuracy.
 The classification report is as follows: